The 2021 back-to-school season will look different this year - again. And that’s thanks to COVID-19 and our “new normal”.

 - packing utensils to use with their lunch so they don’t have to eat with their hands

-Emphasize that they need to wear a mask until a teacher or parent says they can remove it.
+Teach your child that they need to wear a mask until a teacher says they can remove it.
 For example, some kids might need to wear one on the school bus.
-But they may not have to wear one when outside or physically distanced in their classroom.
-Stress that it’s a safety item, just like a car seat or seat belt, to deter complaints.
+But they may not have to wear one when outside or physically-distanced in their classroom.
+Stress that it’s a safety item, just like a car seat or seat belt.

-Then show them how to correctly wear and care for the mask, as instructed by the WHO.
-That means washing hands before putting it on and adjusting it to cover the mouth, nose and chin with no gaps.
+Then show them how to wear and care for the mask, as instructed by the WHO.
+That means washing hands before putting it on.

 5. Ease your child’s (and your own) fears about going back to school during COVID-19

-Reassure them that while school might feel a little different this year, these new routines are all part of back-to-school safety tips.
-Remind them that these safety measures are designed to keep them, their classmates, teachers and community healthy.
+Reassure them that school might still feel a little different this year.
+But these routines are all part of back-to-school safety tips.
+Remind them that these safety measures will help keep them, their classmates, teachers and community healthy.

 Plus, be sure to take a minute to acknowledge your own fears.
-Remember that while kids are resilient and most will be fine, they can also pick up on a parent’s anxiety or fear.
+Remember that kids are resilient and most will be fine.
+But they can also pick up on a parent’s anxiety or fear.